kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 ```

 In the original proposed spec, karpenter allows the user to specify up to [50 budgets](https://github.com/kubernetes-sigs/karpenter/blob/main/pkg/apis/v1beta1/nodepool.go#L96)
 If there are multiple active budgets, karpenter takes the most restrictive budget.
 This same principle will be applied to the disruption budgets in this approach.
-The only difference in behavior is that each window will apply to list of reasons that are specifed rather than just all disruption methods.
+The only difference in behavior is that each window will apply to list of reasons that are specified rather than just all disruption methods.
 ### Pros + Cons
 👍👍 Flexibility in Budget Allocation: Allows more flexibility in allocating budgets across multiple disruption reasons.
 👍👍 Reduced Configuration Complexity: Simplifies the configuration process, especially for similar settings across multiple reasons.